Forms W-2 and 843 - Excess Social Security Withheld and Claim for Refund/Request for Abatement

 1

-Excess Medicare withholding occurs when Box 6 is more than 1.45% of Box 5 on your Form W-2 (with the exception of those subject to the Additional Medicare Tax of 0.9%; see Questions and Answers for the Additional Medicare Tax for more information).
-The tax return can still be filed by either:
+• Excess Medicare withholding occurs when Box 6 is more than 1.45% of Box 5 on your Form W-2 (with the exception of those subject to the Additional Medicare Tax of 0.9%; see Questions and Answers for the Additional Medicare Tax for more information).

-You are still able to file your return electronically.
+Whichever option you select, you may still file your return electronically.

 Additional Information